 In him we have redemption through his blood, the forgiveness of sins, in accordance with the riches of God's grace that he lavished on us.
 With all wisdom and understanding, he made known to us the mystery of his will according to his good pleasure, which he purposed in Christ, to be put into effect when the times reach their fulfillment-to bring unity to all things in heaven and on earth under Christ.
 In him we were also chosen, having been predestined according to the plan of him who works out everything in conformity with the purpose of his will, in order that we, who were the first to put our hope in Christ, might be for the praise of his glory.
 And you also were included in Christ when you heard the message of truth, the gospel of your salvation.
 When you believed, you were marked in him with a seal, the promised Holy Spirit, who is a deposit guaranteeing our inheritance until the redemption of those who are God's possession-to the praise of his glory.
 (Ephesians 1:7-14)

 Reflecting and Thinking

 Some think the letter to the Ephesians was intended for circulation among a larger group of churches.
 The letter focuses on Christ and the church.
 God is at work, according to his eternal plan which he purposed in Christ, to bring all things together under the umbrella of the lordship of Jesus.
 This plan encompasses God's provision, God's promise, God's power, and God's presence.
-According to the last verses of chapter 1, this plan funds its fulfillment in the church as Christ's body and fullness.
+According to the last verses of chapter 1, this plan finds its fulfillment in the church as Christ's body and fullness.
 The beauty of God's plan is unfolded in the following chapters, but this chapter serve to provide an introduction to God's eternal plan.